Food waste is a big problem that is costing us a lot of money. Taking a few simple steps can help you reduce your food waste and save a lot of money.

 - Share with friends and family.
 Did you make too much of something?
 Or got a good deal but can’t use all of it before it goes bad?
 See if some friends or family would like to share.

 - Save your citrus peels.
-Citrus peels are very useful!
-You can make candied citrus peels or even use them to clean your garbage disposal!
-You can find other great ways to use scraps on Pinterest.
+Citrus peels are very useful.
+You can make candied citrus peels (you can even make candied citrus peels in the Instant Pot) or even use them to clean your garbage disposal.
+You can even make an all-purpose cleaner with your citrus peels.